 I know hearing aids can be expensive, but there are lots of options and I’m sure we can find a great solution that fits our budget.

 For many parents, the expense of getting and maintaining a hearing aid can be an intimidating factor.
 If you’re fortunate enough to be in a position to help, assisting with the cost may be the key to helping your parent take the next step.
 Additionally, the recent FDA legislation made over-the-counter hearing aids much less expensive.
 More affordable options are sold directly to consumers at drug stores.

 It’s also important to be aware of benefits they may not have thought about.
 For example, some unions offer hearing aid benefits as part of their retiree benefit plans.
 Many U.S. Veterans are eligible for free hearing aids as well.
 It is always wise to call

 your health insurance company to check on their hearing health benefits including

 Can we make an audiology appointment together?
 I’d love to drive you there.
 In fact, I’ll have a hearing assessment, too!

-Don’t let COVID-19 stop you from being there for your parent.
-Offer to drive them to the appointment or wait in the waiting room (if allowed).
-Reassure them that the proper safety protocols are in place.
+Be there for your parent.
+Offer to drive them to the appointment or wait in the waiting room.
 Having a close friend or family member of the patient involved makes the process less overwhelming.
 Also, having someone to talk about the experience with afterwards will reinforce the discussion and the commitment to taking next steps.